QRY91/nixos-config/INSTALL.md

 ## Next Steps

-Once both systems are running smoothly:
+Once the Framework 12 system is running smoothly:

-1. **Package Custom Tools**: Convert uroboro, wherewasi, doggowoof to Nix packages
+1. **Install Custom Tools**: Add uroboro, wherewasi, doggowoof manually
 2. **Optimize Workflows**: Create development environments for different projects
 3. **Scale Configuration**: Adapt for additional machines
-4. **Community Contribution**: Share successful patterns with NixOS community
+4. **Community Contribution**: Share successful Framework + NixOS patterns

 **Remember**: This isn't just an OS installation—it's building the foundation for years of systematic, anti-fragile computing.
 Take time to understand each component and document your learnings.